aslak3/cpu32/README.md

 * Nop and Halt instructions
 * Stacking: call/return
   - conditional using the same mechanism as branching, eg callbranchz subroutine
-* Stacking: push and pop multiple registers eg: push r0,r1+r3+r5 - push r1, r3 and r5 onto r0.
+* Stacking: psuh and pop a single register, push and pop multiple registers eg: push r0,r1+r3+r5 - push r1, r3 and r5 onto r0.
 * No microcode: a coded state machine is used
 * CustomASM (https://github.com/hlorenzi/customasm) is the current assembler

+# Started

+* Register File, Program Counter, Instruction Register
+* ALU
+* Bus Interface
+* Control Unit (no testbench as yet)

 # TODO

+* DataPath and external entity
-* Everything.
+* Simulation environment

 # Instruction formats